Imperial Russian Army: 1814 campaign in France

-Mid-1800s and Crimean War
+Between the 1820s and the Crimean War

 Following the Napoleonic Wars, Emperor Nicholas I maintained a large army to keep Russia as a major power in Europe, which at the start of the Crimean War in the 1850s numbered 1,151,319 troops.
 The main focus of the army was on parades and artificial war games overseen by the emperor.
+During the period in the title, commanders such as Ivan Paskevich and Ivan Dibich distinguished themselves, achieving success against the Turks, Poles, and Iranians.

+In 1849, Russia intervened in the Hungarian revolution with 200,000 troops on the side of Austria leading to the defeat of the Hungarian Honvéd Army.